krishank1995/API-Acumen/readme.txt

 					Call Tracer Library  (API Acumen)

-The library captures the calls to SampleWebAPI (api/Products) which contains a list of products.
-It can be configured to store the information either In-Memory,MongoDB Database,MySQL Database.
+The library captures the calls to SampleWebAPI (api/Products).
+It can be configured to store the information either In-Memory,MongoDB Database, MySQL Database.
 It is compatible with MySQL service over PCF and can connect to any MongoDB database in AMER region.

 Library two Front-End endpoints:
 1. /ui --> UI for traces.